 NRGI is led by president and chief executive officer Daniel Kaufmann, chief operating officer Suneeta Kaimal and chief financial officer Craig Love.

 President and Chief Executive Officer

-Daniel Kaufmann is the president of the Natural Resource Governance Institute (NRGI), a policy institute and non-profit organization operating in more than a dozen countries.
-An economist, he is a pioneer in the field of governance and anti-corruption worldwide.
+An economist, Daniel is a pioneer in the field of governance and anticorruption worldwide.
 He has held leadership positions in the field, and has, with his teams, devised innovative approaches to measure and analyze governance.
 He has deep practical experience in providing high-level policy advice and helping countries in all regions of the world to formulate and carry out governance reforms in areas such as anticorruption, transparency and natural resources.
 He has also extensively researched other topics such as economic development, political economy, investment, privatization and urban and labor economics.

 In major policy circles and the international media, he is associated with such innovations as the Worldwide Governance Indicators, the Resource Governance Index, released in June 2017, and the study and analysis of “legal corruption” and state capture.

 Daniel, a Chilean, received an M.A. and Ph.D. in economics at Harvard, and a B.A. in economics and statistics from the Hebrew University of Jerusalem.
-He enjoys Twitter, opera, soccer and scuba.
+Follow him on Twitter.